siabdullah4/siabdullah4.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year (2022-now) Ph.D. candidate in Computer Science at the University of Louisiana at Lafayette, and have the fortune to be advised by [Prof. Li Chen](https://lichenut.github.io/).
-Before that, I received my bachelor degree of Computer Science and Technology at Rajshahi University of Engineering and Engineering in 2017.
+Before that, I received my bachelor degree of Computer Science and Technology at Rajshahi University of Engineering and Technology in 2017.
 I have more than four years of working experience in different companies.

 My primary research interest lies in Federated Learning, Deep Learning, and Generative AI.
 I am particularly interested in developing communication-efficient federated learning algorithms to solve heterogeneous problems in real-world applications.